Rodd Keith: Life and career

-Musically, Rodd Keith seemed at home and completely convincing in a wide variety of musical idioms, becoming almost chameleon-like (an attribute that not all song-poem performers shared).
-That said, his music is distinctive, with strong melodic hooks, dazzling keyboard playing, highly inventive (and sometimes lush) arrangements, and (depending on the musical style) a wide vocal vibrato.
-His music has many "eras", starting with the early Chamberlin recordings for the Film City label, elaborate jazzy arrangements for his early Preview records, and shambolic yet often compelling mellotron-drenched recordings for his later career.
-His recordings run the gamut of all the various subgenres of jazz, rock & roll, country, funk, soul and religious music.

-Keith, who was born into a religious household and was even a musical evangelist for a time, fell in with a hard-living crowd in Los Angeles during the late 1960s and early 1970s, experimenting with different psychedelics.
-In December 1974, by which time he had moved over to Maury S. Rosen's MSR Records, Keith met his death on the Hollywood Freeway in Los Angeles.
-According to an article in the Los Angeles Times (which ran on December 15, 1974) Keith was seen "leaping or falling from an overcrossing onto the Hollywood Freeway," and he "plunged down the Santa Monica Blvd. overpass onto the northbound freeway about 5:15 a.m. and drivers could not avoid him."
+Keith, who was born into a religious household and was even a musical evangelist for a time, fell in with a hard-living crowd in Los Angeles during the late 1960s and early 1970s, experimenting with psychedelic drugs.
+According to the Los Angeles Times, he was seen "leaping or falling from an overcrossing onto the Hollywood Freeway" to his death in the early morning hours of December 15, 1974.
 It has been suggested that this was a suicidal act, but Keith's heavy drug use at this time has led others to claim it was an accident.

 In the 1990s, record collectors who seek out old vinyl recordings rediscovered these obscure discs.
 Several compilations of these songs were released on compact disc, including several which featured the work of Keith exclusively.
-Keith's son, avant-garde saxophonist Ellery Eskelin, provided commentary on these releases.
+Keith's son, jazz saxophonist Ellery Eskelin, provided commentary on these releases.
 Although Eskelin never actually met his father, he was told by many people that he was some kind of musical genius.
 Keith once remarked that he spelled "Rodd" with two d's because "God only used one."

-This American Life, an NPR show, had an interview with Ellery Eskelin, who spoke about his discovery of his father's works.
-This show originally aired August 15, 1997.
+This American Life aired an interview with Eskelin about his relationship with his father's works in August 1997.